- AI

 So what’s going on here, why is Bard unable to make a final decision?
 Well, because it’s not its job to end internet feuds.
 And because we haven’t reached the point where AI can actually reach its own conclusions.

 Now, get your thinking caps on.
 We’re about to make some deductions!
-And based on common sense, Bard is likely doing this because:
+And based on common sense, Bard is likely doing this because:- It is trying to evaluate something like “What most people liked in the last 24 hours”

 The second one, however, seems unlikely.
 After all of Google’s talk about being responsible with AI, designing Bard in a way which helps it encapsulate people in their own bubbles sounds to be the opposite of “responsible”.